wwarthen/RomWBW/Source/Doc/ReadMe.md

 * ROM BASIC (Nascom BASIC and Tasty BASIC)
 * ROM Forth

 A dynamic disk drive letter assignment mechanism allows mapping operating system drive letters to any available disk media.
 Additionally, mass storage devices (IDE Disk, CF Card, SD Card, etc.) support the use of multiple slices (up to 256 per device).
 Each slice contains a complete CP/M filesystem and can be mapped independently to any drive letter.
-This overcomes the inherent size limitations in legacy OSes and allows up to 2GB of accessible storage on a single device.
+This overcomes the inherent size limitations in legacy OSes and allows up to 2GB of accessible storage on a single device, with up to 128MB accessible at any one time.

 The pre-built ROM firmware images are generally suitable for most users.
 However, it is also very easy to modify and build custom ROM